 - MOTOROLA MB8600: Out of all the modems we tested, we found that the Motorola MB8600 bested all.
 It’s got a great price, premium build quality, tons of features, and of course, it’s compatible with Comcast Xfinity!

 - ARRIS SB8200: Nearly identical to the MB8600, the ARRIS SB8200 offers amazing value-for-money, comes from an expert brand, and even trumps the other two in certain departments.
 If you’re fine with unassuming looks, this might be the one for you.

 - NETGEAR CM1100: You can’t go wrong with the Netgear CM1100 – it’s the upgraded version of the already successful CM1000.
 It’s also got another thing going for it – its looks.

-Don’t despair if you absolutely wanted a modem/router combo that works with Comcast Xfinity and also has the blazing fast DOCSIS 3.1 speeds, because we’ve got something that ticks all those boxes as well!
+Don’t despair if you absolutely wanted a modem router combo for Comcast Xfinity and also has the blazing fast DOCSIS 3.1 speeds, because we’ve got something that ticks all those boxes as well!

 Related: Check out our detailed review and comparison of all these modems and combos!

-If you have the money, then, by all means, the most expensive router/combo on this list, it’s got all the right features with little to no downsides.
+If you have the money, then, by all means, why not get the most expensive modem router combo for Comcast on this list, it’s got all the right features with little to no downsides.
 However, if you’re on a budget and only want to save some hard-earned cash by getting rid of that rented modem, then any one of the router/modem combos listed in the list will serve you very well.

 The main thing is to ditch that pesky little modem sent to you by our beloved Comcast and get something that’s half-decent – while also saving some cash!